Last updated: March 27, 2024

 The start of the circuit walk is sign-posted at the corner of Honour Ave and Livingstone Street.

-The little map that you can find at the starting point is quite helpful as it gives you a good sense of where the waterfalls are located.
+The old map at the start of the trail is quite helpful as it gives you a good sense of where the waterfalls are located.

-Although it’s a circuit walk, there are a few intersections along the way where things can get a bit confusing, so it’s a good idea to have a closer look at the map before you start the walk.
+Although it’s a circuit walk, there are a few intersections where things may get a bit confusing, so it’s a good idea to have a closer look at the map before you start the walk.

 The Waterfalls